Commonwealth supported places

 What is a Commonwealth supported place?

-Commonwealth supported places are available at all public universities and at a handful of private higher education providers (providers) in some national priority areas.
-Normally, private higher education providers only offer fee paying places.
+A Commonwealth supported place (CSP) is a subsidised higher education enrolment.
+CSPs are available at all public universities (and at a handful of private higher education providers in national priority areas like nursing and education).

-Commonwealth supported places are only available to domestic students.
-Most undergraduate students studying at university are enrolled in Commonwealth supported places.
-From 1 January 2012, there will no longer be a cap to the amount of study you can undertake as a Commonwealth supported student.
+CSPs are only available to domestic students and most undergraduate students studying at university are enrolled in a CSP.
+There is no cap to the amount of study a student can undertake in a CSP.
+A student enrolled in a CSP is referred to as a Commonwealth supported student.

-Being eligible does not guarantee that you will be offered a Commonwealth supported place in the course of your choice or at your chosen provider.
-Applications are assessed by providers, and offers are based on merit as students must also meet the course entry requirements set by the provider.
-If successful, your provider will let you know in writing whether you have been offered a Commonwealth supported place.
+In addition, being eligible for a CSP does not guarantee that a student will be offered a CSP in the course of their choice or at their chosen university.
+Applications are assessed by universities/Tertiary Admission Centers and offers are based on merit as students must also meet the relevant course entry requirements.
+The relevant university/Tertiary Admission Centre will notify students in writing to advise them if they have been offered a CSP in their course.Return to top

 Am I eligible for a Commonwealth supported place?